bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 ### 2. Build the docker container
 Build a an **x86_64 / amd64** based docker image for your workload ([example here](https://docs.docker.com/language/python/build-images/)) and push the image to a [public docker registry](https://codefresh.io/docs/docs/integrations/docker-registries/).

-Please note: do not build your docker image on a arm64 (Apple Silicon) Mac, the Bacalhau testnet is running x86_64 servers, so the docker images must be built on the same CPU architecture.
-You may execute bacalhau jobs from the CLI on a Mac, but please avoid building your docker images there.
+_Note: do not build your docker image on a arm64 (Apple Silicon) Mac, the Bacalhau testnet is running x86_64 servers, so the docker images must be built on the same CPU architecture.
+You may execute bacalhau jobs from the CLI on a Mac, but please avoid building your docker images there._

 ### 3. Test the docker image locally